Netherlands in the Eurovision Song Contest 2019: Internal selection

-On 21 January 2019, AVROTROS announced that they had selected singer Duncan Laurence to represent the Netherlands at the 2019 contest.
-The proposal of Laurence as the Dutch representative came from Ilse DeLange, who previously represented the Netherlands at the Eurovision Song Contest 2014 as a member of the Common Linnets, while the selection occurred through the decision of a selection commission consisting of singer and television host Jan Smit, television host and author Cornald Maas, radio DJ Daniël Dekker and AVROTROS general director Eric van Stade.
+On 21 January 2019, AVROTROS announced that it had selected singer Duncan Laurence to represent the Netherlands at the 2019 contest.
+The proposal of Laurence as the Dutch representative came from Ilse DeLange, who previously represented the Netherlands in 2014 as a member of the Common Linnets, while the selection occurred through the decision of a selection commission consisting of singer and television host Jan Smit, television host and author Cornald Maas, radio DJ Daniël Dekker and AVROTROS general director Eric van Stade.

 On 7 March 2019, Laurence's Eurovision entry, "Arcade", was presented to the public through the release of the official music video, directed by Paul Bellaart, via the official Eurovision YouTube channel.
 The song was written by Laurence himself together with Joel Sjöö, Wouter Hardy and Will Knox.
 Following the release of "Arcade", the Netherlands was installed by bookmakers as the favourite to win the Eurovision Song Contest 2019.